 I firmly believe that when your going to do something, do it right the first time!
 I feel the same with photography.
 Use the proper tool to get the best results.

 Canon 5D MKIV Cameras: This camera has a full-frame sensor which creates incredible detail and resolution.
 I use several of these very expensive cameras - one is setup for photos and the other is setup for video.
-That means less time on scene making camera setting changes and lets you relax knowing that there is backup gear when or if issues technical come up.
+That means less time on scene making camera setting changes and lets you relax knowing that there is backup gear if technical issues come up.
 This camera is very popular with architectural photographers and cinema-photographers.

 Canon Tilt-Shift Lenses: These are the Gold-Standard in the architectural and real estate photography industry.
 They are not cheap, but they provide the largest possible distortion-free image.
 Let me explain why a Tilt-Shift is used.
 When you attach 99% of wide angle lenses to a camera (the Tilt-Shift is that remaining 1%), you create perspective distortion (e.g., curved walls and super-wide refrigerators).
 The only way to fix this image is with software.
 Imagine a piece of rubber with a house logo printed on it.
 If you pull the sides the of the piece of rubber, the walls of the house bulge out and the door or window get wider.
 This is exactly what a wide angle lens does to a real home.
 Photographers can fix this with software by pinching or stretching the image until the perspective is "repaired".
 The problem is that now the image is no longer rectangular, and a lot of the edge detail must be cropped due to the reshaping of the photo.
 Which is ironic as the wide-angle lens was used to capture more detail near the edges...and now a lot of it was cut out of the photo.
 Fortunately, a Tilt-Shift lens avoids all this software tweaking and produces the widest possible distortion-free image - in the camera.
 This is why I invested in Tilt-Shift lenses; for the largest possible distortion-free image.